 4.11 In the Provisional Local Government Finance Settlement, the Government announced repurposing the Lower Tier Services Grant and a proportion of the expired New Homes Bonus legacy payments to ensure that all Councils will see at least a 3% increase in Core Spending Power before any decisions about organisational efficiencies, use of reserves or Council Tax levels.
-For East Suffolk the provisional allocation is £1.55m for 2023/24.
-The MTFS has been updated to assume a continuation of this support into 2024/25 of £1.5m and £1m in each of the following two years.
-From 2024/25 this assumption takes into consideration the abolition of the Lower Tier Services Grant and a reduction to the Services Grant (tables above).
-Overall, the net increase in funding is £1m in 2024/25 and £0.5m in 2025/26 and 2026/27.
+This has been confirmed in the Final Settlement for East Suffolk, with an allocation of £1.512m for 2023/24.
+The MTFS assumes a continuation of this support by £1.5m per annum.
+From 2024/25 this assumption takes into consideration the abolition of the Lower Tier Services Grant and a reduction to the Services Grant.
+Overall, the net increase in funding to East Suffolk is £1m in 2024/25 and £0.5m in 2025/26 and 2026/27.